Hobby Lobby Seeks Emergency Relief From Abortion-Pill Mandate Appeals to 10th Circuit on brink of suffering over $1 million per day in fines

 - [t]hey monitor merchandise and avoid allowing their property to support activities they believe to be immoral.

-“Every American, including family business owners like the Greens, should be free to make a living without forfeiting their religious beliefs,” said Kyle Duncan, General Counsel for the Becket Fund for Religious Liberty, which represents Hobby Lobby.
+“Every American, including family business owners like the Greens, should be free to make a living without forfeiting their religious beliefs,” said Kyle Duncan, General Counsel for Becket Law, which represents Hobby Lobby.
 “The Green family needs relief before Jan.
 1, and so we have asked the federal appeals court in Denver to issue an injunction against the mandate.”

 Yesterday’s decision by a federal judge in Oklahoma City did not question that the Green family has sincere religious beliefs forbidding them from providing abortion-causing drugs.
 The court ruled, however, that those beliefs were only “indirectly” burdened by the mandate’s requirement that [Hobby Lobby] provide free coverage for specific, abortion-inducing drugs in [the company’s] self-funded insurance plan.